An Investigation of Monotonic Transducers for Large-Scale Automatic Speech Recognition: Conclusions

 \section{Conclusions}

 This paper presents a detailed investigation of monotonic transducer models using the MonoRNN-T loss as well as a transducer loss with a CTC-like topology, named CTC-T. Both were compared to RNN-T and its sibling, the alignment restricted RNN-T (AR-RNN-T) loss.
 Experiments were conducted on LibriSpeech as well as on a large-scale in-house data set with about 145K hours of training data.

 We demonstrate that advanced training strategies are important for obtaining robust and competitive results with monotonic transducers.

-RNN-T and CTC-based pre-training were compared, where RNN-T based parameter initialization was found to be more effective.

-In addition, joint training with an auxiliary CTC and LAS decoder was investigated.
-The latter was found to be more effective not only for monotonic transducers but for RNN-T as well.
-RNN-T pre-training and joint training with an auxiliary LAS decoder are found to be similarly effective.
+We conjecture that optimal model parameters are more difficult to learn with strictly monotonic outputs since the prediction network can also be neglected, which is not the case for RNN-T. RNN-T and CTC-based pre-training were compared, where RNN-T based parameter initialization was found to be more effective.
+In addition, joint training with an auxiliary CTC or LAS decoder was investigated, where the latter was found to be more effective.
+RNN-T pre-training and joint training with an auxiliary LAS decoder are found to lead to similar ASR results.
 Note that the auxiliary decoder is only used to regularize training---we did not evaluate joint scoring during inference.

 Overall, ASR results demonstrate that monotonic transducer models, such as CTC-T or MonoRNN-T, perform as well as or better than RNN-T-based models thanks to the training strategies.
 This is contrary to prior studies where MonoRNN-T was generally found to perform somewhat worse.